eonist/eonist.github.io/_posts/2016-12-06-Creating-an-app-icon.md

 icon_512x512.png
 icon_512x512@2x.png
 ```
-3. Put the png's in a folder named: someIcon.iconset and put the folde ron your desktop
+3. Put the png's in a folder named: someIcon.iconset and put the folder on your desktop

 4. Open Terminal and paste this line: `iconutil --convert icns ~/Desktop/someIcon.iconset`